okami101/terraform-hcloud-swarm/README.md

 * A balanced cheap while performant option
 * Horizontal scalability
-* Workload clearly separated from manager, securing the cluster
+* Workload clearly separated from manager, securing the cluster from congestion

 Cons :